Many or all companies we feature compensate us. Compensation and editorial

 • Federal Perkins Loans

-Though many borrowers will qualify for REPAYE, it’s important to note that loans currently in default are not eligible for this program.
-However, there are ways to rehabilitate your loans, many of which will open the door to income-driven repayment plans.
+Many borrowers will qualify for SAVE, but loans in default are not eligible for this program.
+However, you have options to rehabilitate your loans, many of which will open the door to income-driven repayment plans.

 If your loans are in default and you’re considering an income-driven repayment plan, you can contact your student loan servicer for guidance.

-The right income-driven repayment plan can help you manage your monthly bills and avoid sending your loans into default — and, by extension, your credit score plummeting.
+The right income-driven repayment plan can help you manage your monthly bills, avoid sending your loans into default, and keep your credit score from plummeting.

-If you’re reviewing your options, here are a few reasons why you may want to consider REPAYE:
+If you’re reviewing your options, here are a few reasons you might consider SAVE:

 • You qualify for Public Service Loan Forgiveness (PSLF).
-If you work for a government agency or nonprofit, you may be eligible for the PSLF, but one of the qualifications is that you enter into an income-driven repayment plan.
+If you work for a government agency or nonprofit, you may be eligible for PSLF, but one of the qualifications is entering into an income-driven repayment plan.

 • You don’t qualify for IBR or PAYE but are still struggling to make your monthly payments.

-• You enrolled in an IBR program prior to the launch of REPAYE.
-(However, before you switch plans, always check to see if your payment history will count towards the new plan.)
+• You enrolled in an IBR program prior to the launch of SAVE.
+(Before you switch plans, always check to see whether your payment history will count toward the new plan.)

 • Your loans are in default and you are considering federal student loan consolidation as a method to remove them from their current status.
-If choosing this route, you must agree to repay your new Direct Consolidation Loan with one of the income-driven repayment plans currently offered, which include REPAYE.
+If choosing this route, you must agree to repay your new Direct Consolidation Loan with an income-driven repayment plan, which includes SAVE.

-The REPAYE program, like other federal student loan repayment plans, has both its benefits and downsides.
-Benefits include:
+The SAVE program, like other federal student loan repayment plans, has benefits and downsides.

 • Monthly payments are capped at 10%, making this a more affordable option for borrowers, especially those who don’t qualify for IBR or PAYE.

-• Borrowers receive loan forgiveness after making regular payments for 20 or 25 years.
+• Borrowers are eligible for loan forgiveness after making regular payments for 20 or 25 years.

-• Though REPAYE offers loan forgiveness at the end of the repayment period, the IRS considers the remaining balance to be taxable income; this can lead to a sizeable tax burden at the end of your loan term.
+• The IRS considers loans forgiven at the end of the repayment period taxable income, which can lead to a significant tax burden at the end of your loan term.

-• Borrowers who could otherwise commit to a shorter repayment term may end up paying significantly more interest over the course of the 20- to 25-year for the REPAYE loan plan.
+• Borrowers who could otherwise commit to a shorter repayment term may pay far more interest over the course of the 20- to 25-year term.

-If you’re looking for the quickest way to pay off your loan or want to limit the interest you pay over the life of your loan, this is likely the best option.
-Under the standard repayment plan, you will be required to pay your loan within 10 years.
-However, because this is the shortest route, it typically results in the highest monthly payments.
+If you’re looking for the fastest way to pay off your loan or want to limit the interest you pay over the life of your loan, this is likely the best option.
+Under the standard repayment plan, you’ll pay off your loan within 10 years.
+However, because this is the shortest route, it often results in the highest monthly payments.

-Some programs, like IBR and PAYE, are designed to help borrowers who can show financial hardship.
-These repayment plans generally include 20- or 25-year for repayment and cap monthly payments at 10%.
-However, borrowers in the IBR program who took loans out prior to July 2014 will need to pay 15%.
+IBR and PAYE are designed to help borrowers who can show financial hardship.
+These repayment plans generally include 20- or 25-year terms and cap monthly payments at 10%.
+However, borrowers in the IBR program who took loans out prior to July 2014 must pay 15%.

-ICR, on the other hand, will result in a payment that amounts to 20% of your discretionary income or the amount you would pay under a 12-year fixed payment plan, adjusted according to your AGI.
+ICR results in a payment that amounts to 20% of your discretionary income or the amount you would pay under a 12-year fixed payment plan, adjusted according to your AGI.
 This payment plan extends repayment to 25 years.
-Though it’s not the most attractive option when it comes to monthly payments, ICR is one of the only income-driven repayment plans available to borrowers with Parent PLUS loans.
+ICR is one of the only income-driven repayment plans available to borrowers with Parent PLUS loans.

 For many borrowers, refinancing through a private lender can be an attractive option.
 In some cases, particularly for borrowers with excellent credit, refinancing federal loans to the private sector can result in lower interest rates and significant savings over the life of the loan.

-However, before doing so, it’s important to weigh the pros and cons.
-Once your loans are refinanced through a private lender, you will lose access to income-driven repayment plans and any potential loan forgiveness.
-Unfortunately, though many private lenders do offer flexible repayment plans, they don’t typically offer income-driven plans to borrowers who are facing financial hardships.
-Some do allow you to temporarily stop payments in the event of a job loss.
+However, it’s important to weigh the pros and cons before doing so.
+Once you refinance your loans with a private lender, you’ll lose access to income-driven repayment plans and any potential loan forgiveness.
+Many private lenders offer flexible repayment plans, but most don’t offer income-driven plans to borrowers facing financial hardships.
+Some allow you to pause payments in the event of a job loss.